unkhan87/hangman/README.md

 ### Remaining Bugs
 - When the user guess the word correctly with lives remaining the game doesn't end and ask user to keep guessing until the hangman image fully gets completed in other words when the user is out of tries.

+## Deployment

+1. I went over to my Heroku dashboard and clicked on 'create a new app'.
+2. I chose a name for my app; every app must have a unique name so I couldn't call it hangman as this was already taken so I went for uk_hangman.
+3. Selected my region and clicked create app.
+4. I then went to the tab at the top of the page and clicked on settings.
+6. I added two (python & node.js) making sure they are in the correct order.
+7. I scrolled back up to the tab at the top and clicked deploy.
+8. I selected github as the deployment method and clicked connect to github.
+9. Once this is selected, I then searched for my github repository name, and connected to the correct repository.
+10. Then I scrolled down, and choose to manually deploy my repository from Github.
+10. Once the build was completed I clicked on the view button to check if the app is running as expected and played the game to test if its working.

 ## Credits